 6. Compatibility With WordPress 5.0

-WordPress version 5.0 has been released on
+WordPress version 5.0 was released on

 November 19th, November 27th, December 6th, adding Gutenberg to the WordPress core.
 The release was delayed several times and we and we have prepared a comprehensive article, WordPress 5.0, Avada, & You.
 All That You Need To Know, to keep you abreast of progress.